Sicilian Pasta alla Norma

-“Pasta alla Norma” is one of the most famous Sicilian recipes in the world.
+“Pasta alla Norma” is the most famous Sicilian recipe in the world.

 The scents and flavors of Sicily, magical and magnetic island, sunny and beautiful from North to South and from West to East.

 This Catanese specialty is still nowadays a culinary tribute to the most beautiful opera of the famous composer Vincenzo Bellini: the Norma.

 A delicious and tasty pasta dish seasoned with tomato sauce and a cascade of fried aubergines and a generous snowfall of baked salted ricotta cheese and fresh basil leaves.

 All the Mediterranean fragrances gathered in one dish!

 Pasta alla Norma is a dish with a unique and irresistible taste.

 A vegetarian dish with traditional, simple and genuine ingredients: a true blast of flavors bite after bite!

 Tomato sauce is essential to prepare this recipe according to tradition.